dewynl/msc-ai-capstone-project/docs/dissertation.md

 ## 7.6 Conclusion

 This research journey taught lessons both technical and personal.
-Technically, it revealed that separating syntactic enforcement from semantic generation enables both structural reliability and neural intelligence.
-Methodologically, it demonstrated the value of comparative evaluation, honest limitation acknowledgment, and systematic experimentation over intuitive iteration.
-Personally, it cultivated a failure-forward mindset and deepened expertise across AI, databases, and software architecture.
+Technically, it revealed that **task formulation trumps architectural sophistication**—simplifying cognitive requirements (UUID → index selection) enabled reliable generation where complex architectures failed.
+Methodologically, it demonstrated the value of systematic failure analysis, evidence-based decision making, and honest limitation acknowledgment.
+Personally, it cultivated a failure-forward mindset and deepened expertise across task design, transformer fine-tuning, and RAG implementation.

-The function calling architecture stands as evidence that thoughtful system design—understanding where to apply mechanical constraints versus neural flexibility—can unlock capabilities neither approach achieves alone.
-This insight will inform future work well beyond this specific project, applicable to any domain requiring structured outputs from neural language models.
+The markdown generation with index-based selection approach stands as evidence that thoughtful task analysis—understanding what complexity is essential versus what can be eliminated—can unlock capabilities that architectural innovation alone cannot achieve.
+This insight will inform future work well beyond this specific project, applicable to any domain where neural models must interact with large structured databases.

 ---